dragosu/jquery-aciTree/README.md

 Features:

-- supports an unlimited number of file items (items that have no childrens) and folder items (items that can have one or more childrens);
+- supports an unlimited number of 'file' items (items that have no childrens) and 'folder' items (items that can have one or more childrens);

 - unlimited number of levels, those can be easily loaded with AJAX (the archive contains a small PHP implementation as an example);